 Meanwhile, roughly 900 U.S. troops are still stationed in Syria.
 Biden officials say a withdrawal from that country is unlikely anytime soon.
 These troops too are theoretically there to fight the Islamic State, even though the group was effectively defeated years ago.
 The Islamic State has not held territory in Iraq or Syria since 2019.

 “We are long overdue to declare victory and come home,” says Gil Barndollar, a senior research fellow at Catholic University’s Center for the Study of Statesmanship and a veteran of the war in Afghanistan.
 “The remaining anti-ISIS mission is best left to Iraqi and Syrian forces.”

 “The United States needs to ruthlessly prioritize where and when it deploys military forces abroad,” Barndollar adds.
 “Even for putatively low-risk advising missions.”

-last August, “the real choice” was “between leaving or escalating.”
+Biden rightly stuck to his guns when he defended the long-overdue U.S. withdrawal from Afghanistan, but he fails to apply the same logic to Iraq and Syria.
+In Afghanistan, Biden said last August, “the real choice” was “between leaving or escalating.”
 The same is true in Iraq and Syria.
 The U.S. has accomplished its mission in both countries.
 Keeping boots on the ground at this point will do little more than put American lives at risk.